BBK-PiJ-2015-08/toy_app/README.md

 Things you may want to cover:

-* Exercise 1 chapter 2
+* Chapter 2 Exercise 1
 * 1 The browser issues a request for the /users/1/edit URL
 * 2 Rails routes /users/1/edit to the edit action in the Users Controller (users.controller.rb)
 * 3 The edit action asks the User model to retrieve User 1 (User.1)